airwallex/airwallex-payment-demo/docs/hpp.md

 The following steps demonstrates the best practices to integrating with our payment platform.
 Code is in Javascript.

+Want more details?
+See the integration in [React](/integrations/react/src/components/Hpp.jsx).

 ### 1. At the start of your file, import `airwallex-payment-elements`.

 ```js